The Cuisinart Air Fryer Hack

 Toast Timer |

-After they are disconnected, the 3 heater elements were measured: Upper Outer=16 Ω, Upper Inner = 17.4 Ω and Lower = 17.3 Ω. At most two elements will be on at any time.
+After they were disconnected, the 3 heater elements were measured: Upper Outer=16 Ω, Upper Inner = 17.4 Ω and Lower = 17.3 Ω. At most two elements will be on at any time.
 The fan consumes 35W.
-So the maximum device consumption is about 15 amps, or 1800 W, as specified (see table below).
+So the maximum device consumption is about 15 amps, or 1800W, as specified.

 Engineers always list the requirements before starting a design.
 It's the marketing guys that keep changing the requirements.
 Here is the initial list: